Client-Ready Proposals & Handoffs: A Freelancer Toolkit for API Docs Projects

 client_id(string, required)client_secret(string, required)scopes(array[string], optional)

-Request Example (curl)
+Request Example (cURL)

 curl -s -X POST 'https://api.example.com/v1/auth/sessions' \